phillamond/city-map-kata/README.md

 city-map-kata
 =============

-An attempt at a kata exercise
+An attempt at a kata exercise from work.
+This one in Java.